 “He’s just kidding, Papa.
 Isn’t someone going to introduce us?”

 “This pretty boy with the big mouth is Eddie Toledo.
 A Federal D.A. who works with the G-men downtown.”

 Josie ignored her dad’s sarcasm.
 “Happy to meet you, Eddie,” she said.
 “Will you join us?”

 Frankie grumbled as Eddie grabbed the chair beside Josie.
-His daughter’s laughter had stemmed his anger.
+His daughter’s laughter had abated his anger.
 It helped when Adele kissed his forehead, sat in his lap, and squeezed him to her ample breasts.

 With the races nearing, patrons had begun pouring into the bar.
 Frankie’s table was the best seat in the house with a panoramic view of the track through the wall-sized window fronting the room.
 Frankie’s frown returned.

 “What’s the matter?”
 Eddie asked.
 “Your horse throw a shoe before the big race?”

 “Thoroughbred racing is the sport of kings.
 Nobody likes quarter horses except a bunch of damn Mexicans.”

 “You kidding me?”
 Eddie said.
 “Quarter horses are among the fastest animals on earth.
 It’s still misting rain, and just take a gander at all those people filling the outside grandstand.
 What do you have against Mexicans?”